Research Activities

 2. Disease-specific iPS cells

 iPS cells are invaluable for disease models, as they can be designed to recapitulate disease phenotypes in vitro.
-We use iPS cells to study cardiac diseases (e.g., cardiomyopathies) and hematopoietic disorders (e.g., myelodysplastic syndrome).
-Furthermore, we use gene editing technology, such as TALENs and CRISPR/Cas9, to modify iPS cells from diseased patients.
-We then differentiate the edited and unedited iPS patient cells into the cell type of interest and compare the phenotypes.
-Our goal is to develop new therapies to treat such diseases.
+We use iPS cells to study cardiac diseases (e.g., cardiomyopathies).
+Furthermore, we use gene editing technology, such as CRISPR/Cas9, to modify iPS cells from diseased patients.
+We then differentiate edited and unedited iPS patient cells into the cell type of interest to identify phenotypic differences.
+Our laboratory aims to analyze disease mechanisms and develop therapeutic drugs using iPS cells established from the cells of patients with cardiac diseases (cardiomyopathy, cardiac arrhythmias, etc.).

 4. Investigation into mechanisms determining the differentiation capacity of ES/iPS cells